chika-games/RPG-Maker-Specifications/lmt.md

 For example, the value `25` will be represented using a single byte; `123456` will take up two bytes.

-Below is a piece of pseudocode that reads and decodes these variable-length integers into a fixed format<sup>1</sup>:
+Below is a piece of pseudocode that reads and decodes these variable-length integers into a fixed format:
 ```python
 u32 read_variable_integer(reader):
     u32 ret = 0